scale-it/algo-builder/examples/bond/README.md

 When creating a bond the following information must be recorded:

-- `issue_price` — price at which bonds are sold by the issuer.
+- `issue_price` — price of a bonds sold by the issuer.
 - `nominal_price` — bond nominal price, it’s fixed.
 - `maturity_date` — date when a bond holder can redeem bonds to the issuer, it’s fixed.
 - `coupon_value` — interest paid annually to the bond holders,